jlollis/sicp-solutions/README.md

 ## Setup

 I would highly recommend using _[Racket](https://racket-lang.org/)_ (formerly DrRacket) with the [SICP language package](https://docs.racket-lang.org/sicp-manual/index.html) installed.

-Follow the instructions for your system platform and enjoy. :)
+Follow the installation instructions for your system and enjoy. :)

 ## Resources